-Interest rate risk is the uncertainty associated with value of an financial instrument due to the variability in interest rates.
-The Bank owns significant financial instruments and this makes it exposed to interest rate risk.
+Interest rate risk is the uncertainty associated with value of an interest paying asset due to the variability in interest rates.
+The Bank owns significant interest paying assets and this makes it exposed to interest rate risk.

 In order to manage the interest rate risk, the Bank spreads its investments across the yield curve as per its risk profile.
 To introduce stability of the returns, the Bank makes investments in different proportions in maturity buckets, providing some degree of diversification.